Jake Burger Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.19).
+- The Dodgers' 4.25 team ERA ranks 16th across all MLB pitching staffs.

+- The Dodgers are sending Pepiot (2-0) out to make his second start of the season.

-- The righty's last appearance was on Friday against the Atlanta Braves, when he tossed 4 1/3 innings, surrendering seven earned runs while allowing seven hits.
+- The righty last appeared on Thursday, Aug.
+31 against the Arizona Diamondbacks, when he went five scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.